Mobile elevating work platforms

 - do not touch the MEWP until the power company advises it is safe to do so.

 Electricity industry safety information

-Further information on how to use mobile plant safely around power lines is on the Electricity Engineers Association’s (EEA) website at www.eea.co.nz.
+Further information on how to use mobile plant safely around power lines is on the Electricity Engineers Association’s (EEA) website at www.eea.co.nz(external link).
 The EEA Guide for Non-Electricity Industry Employees Using Mobile Plant Near Power Lines and Electricity Cables explains how to avoid electrical hazards when using MEWPs near power lines.
 It also has information to help people identify electrical hazards.

 The Guide for Electricity Supply Industry Employees Using Mobile Plant gives the minimum accepted practices for competent electricity industry workers who are using MEWPs for electricity industry work.

 All MEWPs (except those for indoor use) can work in wind, up to a maximum rating.
 The maximum wind rating must be clearly marked clearly either on the machine or the manufacturer’s serial plate.
 The MEWP must not be operated outside the maximum limits.

 A traditional method of assessing wind speed is using the Beaufort wind scale.
 This scale relies on an operator looking at their environment to figure out wind speed.
 This can lead to the operator underestimating the wind speed and its hazards.
 Wind speed increases with height and may be 50% faster 20 metres above ground.